Stowa: Watch models

-The movements in STOWA's watches are mostly ETA movements with significant decoration and, in the case of the Airman Original, mechanical modifications.
-Since Jörg Schauer owns the DUROWE (Deutsche Uhrenrohwerke) movement brand, it is anticipated that Durowe movements will be used in STOWA watches in the future.
+The movements in STOWA's watches are Sellita and ETA movements with significant decoration and, in the case of their own M1 caliber, mechanical modifications.

 Distribution

-Since around 2001/02, STOWA has sold the majority of its watches directly to the customer, through its website or from its factory in Pforzheim.
-STOWA claims this allows them to keep their distribution costs down, thereby keeping prices lower than if their watches were sold through a wholesale & retail network.
+Since around 2001/02, STOWA has sold the majority of its watches directly to the customer, through its website or from its manufactory in Pforzheim.
+This direct-to-consumer approach minimizes distribution overhead, enabling STOWA to offer high-quality watches at more competitive prices than traditional wholesale and retail models.